carlos-lopez-garces/carlos-lopez-garces.github.io/index.md

 **[CDXR](/_projects/cdxr.md)** (2022), a real-time, hybrid rasterization-raytracing renderer on top of NVIDIA's [Falcor](https://github.com/NVIDIAGameWorks/Falcor){:target="_blank"}, is the result of following Chris Wyman's [SIGGRAPH courses](https://intro-to-dxr.cwyman.org/){:target="_blank"} and extending the renderer with various techniques found in the ***[Ray Tracing Gems series](https://www.realtimerendering.com/raytracinggems/){:target="_blank"}***, implemented using the DirectX Raytracing (DXR) API.

-I have also implemented a couple of **[rasterization-based effects using the DirectX 12 API](/_projects/directx12-hlsl-shaders.md)**: shadow mapping and stencil mirrors.
+I have also implemented a few **[rasterization-based effects using the DirectX12 API](/_projects/directx12-hlsl-shaders.md)**: shadow mapping and stencil mirrors.
 And a few **[more basic effects in OpenGL](/_projects/opengl-glsl-shaders.md)**, such as image-based lighting with irradiance maps and environment mapping reflection and refraction via cubemaps.

 <!--projects-->